 When is Chinese New Year?

-Chinese New Year falls on different days each year, according to the Chinese calendar—this year, it occurs on Thursday, February 19.
+Chinese New Year falls on a different day each year.
+This year, it occurs on Monday, February 8, 2016.